Cursorial: Cursorial taxa

 Jumping spiders and other non-web based spiders generally walk throughout the day, so that they maximize their chances of a catch, and web-based spiders run away if threatened.

 Many Blattodea have very sensitive cursorial legs, that can be so specialized they run away at the puff of wind, such as the American cockroach.

 In evolutionary theory

-The presumed cursorial nature of theropod dinosaurs is an important part of the ground-up theory of the evolution of bird flight (also called the Cursorial theory), a theory that contrasts with the idea that birds' pre-flight ancestors were arboreal species and puts forth that the flight apparatus may have been adapted to improve hunting by lengthening leaps and improving maneuverability.
+The presumed cursorial nature of theropod dinosaurs is an important part of the ground-up theory of the evolution of bird flight (also called the cursorial theory).
+It contrasts with the idea that the pre-flight ancestors of birds were arboreal species and proposes that the flight apparatus may have been adapted to improve hunting by lengthening leaps and improving maneuverability.